Xatmo980/Stats-Inspect/README.md

 Upon Death Activating gives you an option to Resurrect but at the cost of 500 gold a vaule you can change<br>
 ![alt text](https://github.com//Xatmo980/Stats-Inspect/blob/main/Death.jpg?raw=true)<br>
 ![alt text](https://github.com//Xatmo980/Stats-Inspect/blob/main/Ress.jpg?raw=true)<br>
-Or the player and choose to just respawn like normal<br>
+Or the player can choose to just respawn like normal<br>
 ![alt text](https://github.com//Xatmo980/Stats-Inspect/blob/main/Respawn.jpg?raw=true)<br>